 Rogaine and Propecia

-Rogaine (minoxidil) and Propecia (finasteride) are two drugs approved of by the FDA for the treatment hair loss.
+Rogaine (minoxidil) and Propecia (finasteride) are two drugs approved of by the FDA for the treatment of hair loss.
 Both of these drugs were originally developed for use in the treatment of serious illnesses: minoxidil for high blood pressure; finasteride for benign prostate enlargement (BPH).

 Rogaine is a topical solution sprayed or massaged into the thinning areas of the scalp.
 The scientists at Upjohn Pharmaceutical who developed this drug are not exactly sure how it works, but they have some theories.